martin-gorner/tensorflow-rnn-shakespeare/README.md

 own, or understand how it is done.
 And it's not that hard.
 If the explanations do not make sense to you, it's probably because the explanations are bad.
 Google more :-)

-The second piece of math I would advise you to read on is the math behind "sampled softmax' in RNNs.
+The second piece of math I would advise you to read on is the math behind "sampled softmax" in RNNs.
 You need to write down the softmax equations, the loss functions, derive it, and then try to devise cheap ways of approximating this gradient.
 This is an [active area of research](http://sebastianruder.com/word-embeddings-softmax/index.html).